brainspec/enumerize/README.md

 # SELECT "users".* FROM "users" WHERE "users"."status" IN (2) AND "users"."sex" IN ('male', 'female')
 ```

+:warning: It is not possible to define a scope when using the `:multiple` option. :warning:

 Array-like attributes with plain ruby objects:

 ```ruby